-With built-in Web-based management interface, the IGS-604HPT-M12 L2+ Managed Switch offers an easy-to-use, platform-independent management and configuration facility which includes Web and SNMP management interfaces.
-The SNMP can be managed via any management software based on the standard of SNMP Protocol.
-For reducing product learning time, it offers Cisco-like command via Telnet and customer does not need to learn new console command.
-Moreover, it also offers secure remote management by supporting SSH, SSL and SNMP v3 connections which encrypt the packet content at each session.
+For efficient management, the Industrial Managed Switch is equipped with console, Web and SNMP management interfaces.
+With the built-in web-based management interface, the Industrial Managed Switch offers an easy-to-use, platform independent management and configuration facility.
+The Industrial Managed Switch supports SNMP and it can be managed via any management software based on standard of SNMP v1 and v2 protocol.
+For reducing product learning time, the Industrial Managed Switch offers Cisco-like command via Telnet or console port and customer doesn't need to learn new command from these switches.
+Moreover, the Industrial Managed Switch offers remote secure management by supporting SSH, SSL and SNMPv3 connection which can encrypt the packet content at each session.